Chapter 2: The Winner’s Strategy

 Where am I going?
 Exactly where I belong.

-* Year 1: The Sorting.
+Year 1: The Sorting.
 This is the year I organize the chaos.
-Exams cleared, job secured, and my world made orderly.
+Exams cleared, a solid job secured, and my world made orderly.

-* Year 2: The Ascent.
+Year 2: The Ascent.
 With the foundation built, I start to climb.
-This is the year I regain my confidence and stop projecting my old hurts onto my new blessings.
+This is the year I regain my true confidence and stop projecting my old hurts onto my new blessings.

 I’m falling in love again—not just with a person who supports me, but with the life I am creating.
 My heart is beating fast, but this time, it’s not because I’m terrified.
 It’s because I’m excited.